-If you have ever consulted with an attorney about getting a divorce or about a child custody case, you were most likely dealing with an attorney that specializes in family law.
-What exactly is family law though, and what sort of cases does a family law attorney handle?
+If you have ever consulted with an attorney about getting a divorce or a child custody case, you were most likely dealing with an attorney specializing in family law.
+What exactly is family law, though, and what sort of cases does a family law attorney handle for real clients?
 In this article, we’ll answer all your questions about what family law entails.

 Family Law Definition

-Family law is a specific segment of the legal system that focuses on issues related to domestic matters, families and children.
-These are some of the most emotionally-challenging cases heard in the court system – issues that cause great stress on the individuals involved in the case and that have long term consequences on family relationships.
+Family law is a specific segment of litigation in the legal system that focuses on issues related to domestic matters, families, and children.
+These are some of the most emotionally-challenging cases heard in the court system – issues that cause great stress on the individuals involved in the case and have long-term consequences on family relationships.

 Cases Handled by Family Law

-When you think of family law, you might immediately think of a divorce lawyer or an attorney for a child custody case.
-While these are two important roles of a family law attorney, as you’ll see from the list below, family law is a broad area of law, and there are a variety of other cases that relate to family law.
+When you think of family law attorneys, you might immediately think of a divorce lawyer or an attorney for a child custody case.
+While these are two important roles of a family law attorney, as you’ll see from the list below, family law is a broad area of law and a variety of other cases related to family law.

 While marriage is the union between two individuals that love and care for each other, it is also a binding legal agreement.
 When a marriage ends, that legal agreement must be officially terminated.
-Each party in the marriage seeks out a divorce lawyer so the divorce can be certified by the court system.
+Each party in the marriage seeks a divorce lawyer so the court system can certify the divorce.

 Division of Assets and Liabilities

 Spousal support, also called alimony, is also something that can be negotiated by a divorce lawyer.
-This is when the lower-earning spouse receives additional support from the higher wage earner during or after the divorce.
-A divorce lawyer can negotiate for his or her client to either get temporary support (while the divorce is being finalized), short-term support, long-term support or even permanent support.
+This is when the lower-earning spouse receives additional support from the higher-wage earner during or after the divorce proceeding.
+A divorce lawyer can negotiate for his or her client to get temporary support (while the divorce is being finalized), short-term, long-term, or even permanent support.

 There is typically a second issue in child custody cases – the calculation of child support payments.
 The parent who is awarded primary custody in the child custody hearing will typically receive additional support from the other parent.
 However, child support can also be awarded in cases where there is a shared parenting agreement, with the parent who makes the most money providing additional support to the other.